top of page

 Inevitable Miscarriage

-Inevitable miscarriage occurs when there is vaginal bleeding and the cervical os is open.
-However, even though conception products/pregnancy tissue remains in the uterine cavity, it is inevitable that they will be lost.
+Inevitable miscarriage occurs when there is vaginal bleeding and sometimes period like cramps, and an examination shows that the neck of the womb is open.
+However, even though an ultrasound scan may show an ongoing pregnancy and/or no pregnancy tissue has passed from the uterus (womb), it is inevitable that miscarriage will occur.

 Complete Miscarriage